Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Results

+We start with fixing $c_0, c'_0 = 0$.
 From our fits, we notice that leaving both $\yt$ and $\ythat$ free cannot produce stable results.
 So we start with fitting by fixing $\yt$ to its expected value $2$ and leaving $\ythat$ free.
 We first try the fits with $m=2$ and without including any correction terms in the ansatz, that is, setting $b_1,b_2,c_1$ to zero.
 The result shows that ${\rm chi}^2/{\rm DF} < 1$ when $L_{\rm min}=48$, so indeed $\xi_{\rm u}$ suffers quite weak finite-size corrections.
 This fit gives that $\zc = 0.147\,622\,379\,8(10)$ and $\ythat = 0.28(3)$, consistent with the expected value $1/4$.
 The coefficients $a_k$ are found to be consistent with zero when $k\geq 3$.
 Thus, in the following, we fix $m=2$.
 We then try to fit by including one correction term $b_1L^{y_1}$.
 Leaving $y_1$ free cannot produce stable fits, which is expected since the corrections are very weak ($y_1$ is small).
 Fixing $y_1$ to either $-1$ or $-2$ in the ansatz produce consistent estimate $\zc = 0.147\,622\,380\,6(12)$ and $\zc = 0.147\,622\,380\,0(9)$ respectively.
 Consistent estimates are also obtained when fitting with fixing $y_1 = -1$ and $y_2 = -2$.
 In all scenarios above, including the crossing-effect term to the ansatz shows that $c_1$ consistent with zero and its effect to the estimates of other parameters is negligible.

 We then perform the fits with $\ythat$ fixed at $1/4$ and $\yt$ free, and follow the similar procedure described above.
 In this scenario, our fits again produce consistent estimate for $\zc$ and $\yt$.
 Similar results are also obtained from the fits with fixing both $\yt = 2$ and $\ythat = 1/4$.
 We show some fitting details in Table~\ref{tab:fit_zc_Ru}.
-By comparing estimates from various ansatz, we conclude that $\zc = 0.147\,622\,380(2)$ and $\ythat = 0.27(4)$.
-In Fig.~\ref{fig:demon_zc}(a), we show the scaling function by plotting $\tilde{\xi}_{\rm u}(x)$ versus $x := (z-z_c)L^2(\ln L)^{1/4}$.
-As expected, the data collapse nicely onto the curve which corresponds to our preferred fitting to the ansatz Eq.~\eqref{equ:fits_zc}.